ikoursh/WhatsappEmojiReaction/ReadMe.md

 1. Go to `chrome://extensions` and drag your cloned dir there.
 2. Wipe chrome history/cache/cookies etc if needed.

-# Bugs
-* Reactions sometimes don't display correctly on browser, but they do on the phone afterwards.

-* Page reloads may cause the extension to stop working.
-Fix this by wiping chrome history/cache/cookies etc.

 # IMPORTANT
 **I take no responsibility for any damage caused by using this extension.**